Note: These features are currently only available to people using Oculus in the United States with English set as the default language.

 Why do you have humans review my voice commands?

-When storage of your voice commands is turned on, we also use both machine processes and human reviewers to train our voice services so that we can more accurately respond to your voice commands.
-Making sure our voice services can understand and respond to a wide range of speech patterns, phrases, local dialects, and accents is important to us, and human reviewers are particularly helpful in identifying voice commands that machines are likely to misinterpret.
+When storage of your voice commands is turned on, we also use both machine processes and trained reviewers to train our voice services so that we can more accurately respond to your voice commands.
+Making sure our voice services can understand and respond to a wide range of speech patterns, phrases, local dialects, and accents is important to us, and trained reviewers are particularly helpful in identifying voice commands that machines are likely to misinterpret.

 For example, someone might say "Open Quill," but Voice Commands could interpret what they said as "Open Chrome."
-Human reviewers are also useful in evaluating how well our voice services execute your voice command.
+Trained reviewers are also useful in evaluating how well our voice services execute your voice command.
 For example, we can evaluate if we correctly turned down the volume on your device or pulled up the website you requested based on your command.
 This helps improve our voice services to respond more accurately over time.

 How do you protect my privacy during human review?